ourstudio-se/puan-python/docs/source/guide/tutorials/configurator.rst

 We get our black jeans along with black shoes, black t-shirt and no sweater.
 Seams resonable.
 But... it could be the case that you didn't get the same solution.
 Sure, you did get the black jeans but did you also get the black shoes and t-shirt?
 It raises an important question: can we guarantee that we will always get the same solution given the same input?
 As it is defined right now, the answer is no. Well, to be exact, the answer is actually yes but that's not the point.
 If we'd change to `shoes-white` in our solution, the objective function would return the same objective value, meaning the solutions are equally great.
 When this is the case, we say that the system is *ambiguous* and can lead to unexpected behaviour in the end.
-To avoid ambiguity, we use other classes from the Configurator module directly.
+To avoid ambiguity, we use other classes from the StingyConfigurator module directly.

 Fixing ambiguity